-Gender Dysphoria: In accordance with [Senate Bill 163](#) from the 82nd Legislative Session in 2023: "Gender dysphoria" means distress or impairment in social, occupational or other areas of functioning caused by a marked difference between the gender identity or expression of a person and the sex assigned to the person at birth which lasts at least 6 months and is shown by at least two of the following:
+Gender Dysphoria: Distress or impairment in social, occupational or other areas of functioning caused by a marked difference between the gender identity or expression of a person and the sex assigned to the person at birth which lasts at least 6 months and is shown by at least two of the following:

-- (1) A marked difference between gender identity or expression and primary or secondary sex characteristics or anticipated secondary sex characteristics in young adolescents. - (2) A strong desire to be rid of primary or secondary sex characteristics because of a marked difference between such sex characteristics and gender identity or expression or a desire to prevent the development of anticipated secondary sex characteristics in young adolescents.
+- (1) A marked difference between gender identity or expression and primary or secondary sex characteristics or anticipated secondary sex characteristics in young adolescents.

-- (3) A strong desire for the primary or secondary sex characteristics of the gender opposite from the sex assigned at birth. - (4) A strong desire to be of the opposite gender or a gender different from the sex assigned at birth. - (5) A strong desire to be treated as the opposite gender or a gender different from the sex assigned at birth. - (6) A strong conviction of experiencing typical feelings and reactions of the opposite gender or a gender different from the sex assigned at birth.
+- (2) A strong desire to be rid of primary or secondary sex characteristics because of a marked difference between such sex characteristics and gender identity or expression or a desire to prevent the development of anticipated secondary sex characteristics in young adolescents. - (3) A strong desire for the primary or secondary sex characteristics of the gender opposite from the sex assigned at birth. - (4) A strong desire to be of the opposite gender or a gender different from the sex assigned at birth. - (5) A strong desire to be treated as the opposite gender or a gender different from the sex assigned at birth. - (6) A strong conviction of experiencing typical feelings and reactions of the opposite gender or a gender different from the sex assigned at birth.

 Generic; Generic Drug: A prescription drug that has the equivalency of the brand name drug with the same use and metabolic disintegration.
 This Plan will consider as a generic drug any FDA approved generic pharmaceutical dispensed according to the professional standards of a licensed Pharmacist and clearly designated by the pharmacist as being generic.
-(See also the Prescription Drug section of the Schedule of Medical Benefits and the Prescription Drug subsection of the Medical Exclusion section).
+(See also the Prescription Drug section of the Schedule of Benefits and the Prescription Drug subsection of the Medical Exclusion section).